 - Describe your qualities in the proposal but not too much.

-- The first two lines are most important in the proposal because these two lines are helpful to convince the client.
+- The first two lines are the most important in the proposal because these two lines help convince the client.

 7 Hooks For Your Upwork Proposal

 The first two sentences in the UpWork proposal are the real meat to get the client’s attention.

 Name, Hi!
 While viewing your job details, it jumped out at me.
 I have extensive experience in “Your Skill” and can immediately start working on your job.

 Name, Hello!
 I just read your job posting.
 I have a couple of questions, but first, I’d like to make you an offer.
 I’m pretty new to Upwork and looking to land a few clients.
 You can check out my portfolio “Link,” If you feel I could help you, I’ll do the job for a 10% discount.

 Name, Hi!
 I see you need help with “Anything he/she wants”.
 I can help make your life easier by taking some of the load off you.

 Name, Hi!
 Your job description CAUGHT my attention.
 WHY?
 Because I just did a similar job a few days ago.
 Here’s the link…

 Name, Hi!
 Congratulations on starting your online business.
 I can help you increase your email marketing revenue by 10x with proven strategies and flows that work as a fine wine.
 Here are the past results of my clients.
 Link: …